kamilbanas85/Bitcoin/README.md

 # Bitcoin

 'Streaming_Basic' folder contains 2 basic app which stream Bitcoin data from 'binance':
-- simaple code which streams data and print into a console
+- simple code which streams data using WebSocket and print into a console the Bitcoin close prices from 30min candle
 - simple Dash app.
-It streams data and disply current Bitcoin Price
+It streams data using WebSocket from dash-extension and disply current Bitcoin Price